AmoyCherry/fuzz-with-LLM/documents/notes/expt setup.md

 ### 1.4 Parse corpus.db to split token files

 A trace in corpus.db looks like below.
-It's consist of several syscalls with arguments (tokens) and we get the number of **120k** tokens now.
+It's consist of several syscalls with arguments (tokens) and we get the number of **120k** sequences now.

 **The format of the tokens need a explanation.**